-6. Smeartaking activity
+7. Smeartaking activity

 Continuity of supply arrangements are in place with the existing laboratories to ensure the continued provision of cytology services until the introduction of the HPV testing regime.
 The increased demand has undoubtedly put immense pressure on lab capacity and the HSE has been working actively with the labs to manage this.
-The total number of additional GP consultations to date is now 92,290 with 663 consultations in the week ending 2 November, compared with 1,554 in the previous week.
+It has reported that lab activity remains above normal levels up to last week.
+The total number of additional consultations to date is over 90,000.
 The issue of the backlog of smear tests remains a priority concern for the HSE.
 As outlined above, efforts to secure additional laboratory capacity to help address the backlog of smears form part of the finalisation of laboratory contract extensions.

-7. Alternative resolution mechanisms
+8. Alternative resolution mechanisms

 Judge Meenan's report on alternative mechanisms to avoid adversarial court proceedings for women and their families affected by CervicalCheck was approved by Government on 16 October.
-Consideration of Judge Meenan's report is ongoing, and the Minister has committed to returning to Government with proposals this month.
+Consideration of Judge Meenan's report is ongoing, and the Minister has committed to returning to Government with proposals next month.

-8. Implementation of recommendations of the Scally Inquiry
+9. Implementation of recommendations of the Scally Inquiry